EMFs & Blue Light: How They Disrupt Mitochondrial Health and Circadian Rhythm

 4. Journal of Biological Rhythms – Effects of light on human circadian rhythms, sleep, and mood

-6. PubMed – Evening wear of blue-blocking glasses for sleep and mood disorders: A systematic review
+6. Chronobiology International – Evening wear of blue-blocking glasses for sleep and mood disorders: a systematic review

-7. PubMed – Biphasic dose response in low level light therapy: An update
+7. Photomedicine and Laser Surgery – Biphasic dose response in low level light therapy: an update

-9. Journal of Inflammation Research – The effects of grounding (earthing) on inflammation, immune response, wound healing, and prevention and treatment of chronic inflammatory and autoimmune diseases
+9. Journal of Inflammation Research – The effects of grounding (earthing) on inflammation, immune response, wound healing, and chronic inflammatory disease

-10. PubMed – Mitochondrial transplantation via magnetically responsive artificial cells promotes intracerebral hemorrhage recovery by supporting microglia immunological homeostasis
+10. Advanced Science – Mitochondrial transplantation via magnetically responsive artificial cells promotes intracerebral hemorrhage recovery

-11. PubMed – Blue light suppresses melatonin production and alters circadian regulation
+11. Journal of Clinical Endocrinology & Metabolism – Blue light suppresses melatonin production and alters circadian regulation

 12. Jack Kruse, MD – The EMF Rx